Skip to content

 The short answer: when to go

 If you mainly want the coast and islands, aim for the warm shoulder: June and September give you a swimmable sea, long sunny days and noticeably fewer people than midsummer, with late May and early October as cheaper, slightly cooler bookends.
-Choose July–August only if you specifically want peak heat, full ferry schedules and lively nightlife — and accept the crowds and the highest prices of the year.
+It’s also when the best beaches are at their calmest, before the August crush fills every cove.
+Choose July-August only if you specifically want peak heat, full ferry schedules and lively nightlife - and accept the crowds and the highest prices of the year.
+For how warm the water actually gets month by month, see the Croatia sea temperature guide.

 If your trip is built around the national parks, the cities, or value, the shoulder and even the off-season win outright: spring and autumn are kinder for hiking Plitvice and Krka, and city breaks to Zagreb work all year.
 The single biggest lever on cost is timing - see is Croatia expensive? for the budget side of this.